my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 #### 🔹 1.
 Innledning (Introduction)

 - *I teksten blir det tatt opp spørsmålet om …* → The text raises the question of …
-- *Dette er et aktuelt tema som mange har meninger om.* → This is a current topic that many have opinions about.
+- *Dette er et <span class="env-green">aktuelt</span> tema som mange har meninger om.* → This is a current topic that many have opinions about. [注意 adj «aktuelt» neutral form]
 - *Mange mener at …* → Many believe that …
 - *Noen hevder at …, mens andre mener at …* → Some argue that …, while others think that …
 - *Etter min mening bør vi …* → In my opinion, we should …